bmlt-enabled/bmlt-satellite-base-class/README.md

 * Continuing refactoring for documentation purposes.
 * Added more [Doxygen](http://doxygen.nl) support.
 There is now a "doc" directory.
+* Made it so that the details in the standard shortcode can be dismissed by clicking anywhere.
+I also now display a visible translucent mask.

 ***Version 3.3.4** -April 13, 2016*